-5. Market Swine must arrive 9:00 AM – Noon Sunday.
-All other market animals will begin weigh-in at 6:00 PM Sunday.
-All livestock including horses must be in stalls by 9:00 PM Sunday.
+5. Market Swine must arrive 8:00 am – 10:00 am Sunday.
+All other market animals will begin weigh-in at 4:00 PM Sunday.
+All livestock including horses must be in stalls by 9:00 pm Sunday.

 7. All exhibits shall be brought or sent to the Fair at times shown under the various department divisions and sections.
 NO EXHIBITS WILL BE ACCEPTED AFTER THE DEADLINE.
 Exhibitors who remove their exhibit before the times stated, except with the written permission of the Directors of the Fair, will NOT receive premiums.

 8. Exhibitors are encouraged to compete in as many classes as possible, but shall not have more than one entry in any class; however, the livestock exhibitors may enter not more than two exhibits in any one class except as noted.
 Each entry shall be the property of exhibitor.
 Home Economics, crops, and fat stock entries shall have been made, grown, or fed by the exhibitor in the past twelve months.
 Exhibitors may not enter items which are not listed in the premium book.

 9. Reasonable care will be taken to protect all exhibits on display from all injury and damage, but the Fair is not, in any way, to be held responsible for accidents, loss or damage by water, fire, theft, wind, vandalism, malicious mischief, or otherwise, whatever may be the cause or extent of the damage or loss.